sirehna/xdyn/doc_dev/dev_guide.md

 * Namespaces & variables are lower case, separated by underscores
 * No m_ in front of member variables (need for such a convention is a sign classes have too many members)
-* Use RAI objects (such as std::tr1::shared_ptr) for memory management
+* Use RAII objects (such as std::tr1::shared_ptr) for memory management
 * In general, there should not be more than half a dozen members & half a dozen methods per class
-* Use forward-declarations (if practical) to split compilation units
+* Use forward-declarations (if practical) to split compilation units but don't forward-declare the STL for heaven's sake!
 * Heavy use of STL & external, proven libraries (such as boost, Lapack, Blas, Eigen...)
   (do not reinvent the wheel)
 * For more informations, check the [wiki](http://sir6:8080/xwiki/bin/view/Espace+de+travail+commun/Checklist+de+Revue+de+code).